Are Buyers Agent Fees Tax Deductible: The Complete Guide for 2025

 When buying your investment property, you may use an investment property buyers agent to help you make a successful purchase.

 Their total fee cannot be claimed immediately as a tax deduction in the year you purchase the property.
-However, the fees are included in your investment property cost base when calculating your gains and losses.
-When it comes time to calculate all expenses generated, include the buyers agent fees.

 How buyer’s agent fees affect capital gains tax